mzelinka/mzelinka.github.io/_pages/cv.md

 - Eos Research Spotlight for McCoy et al. (2016)
 - LLNL Spot Award for “Outstanding Contributions to Climate Science”, 2015
 - Award recipient, NASA New Investigator Program in Earth Science, 2013
-- Editors’ Citation for Excellence in Refereeing for Journal of Geophysical Research-Atmospheres, 2012
+- Editors’ Citation for Excellence in Refereeing for _Journal of Geophysical Research_, 2012
 - Stephen Henry Schneider Symposium Student Scholarship, 2011
 - AGU Journal Highlight for Zelinka and Hartmann (2010)
 - NASA Earth and Space Science Fellowship, 2006-2008